Marstons assault

 Provision 24 of Schedule 12 of the Tribunals, Courts and Enforcement Act 2007

-24(1)The power to enter and any power to use force are subject to any restriction imposed by or under regulations.
+See if this list offers any further remedies.24(1)The power to enter and any power to use force are subject to any restriction imposed by or under regulations.

 (2)A power to use force does not include power to use force against persons